 All these factors have one thing in common: to provide convenience for business people.
 It means convenience is more important for businessmen than normal tourists.
-Some detailed cultural taboo also can’t be overlooked since Chinese people can be quite superstitious.
-Unfortunate number like 4, representing death, is what most Chinese business tourists will like to avoid.
+Some detailed cultural taboos also can’t be overlooked since Chinese people can be quite superstitious.
+An unfortunate number like 4, representing death, is what most Chinese business tourists will like to avoid.

-What’s also interesting is that Chinese business traveler care more about price and quality than leisure tourists.
-Since the anti-corruption campaign, business travelers have to consider their expense more modestly to avoid any corruption scandals. via
+What’s also interesting is that Chinese business travelers care more about price and quality than leisure tourists.
+Since the anti-corruption campaign, business travelers have to consider their expenses more modestly to avoid any corruption scandals. via,